tebinraouf/webchecker/README.md

 1. WebChecker: this project contains all the required classes.
 WebCheckerModel extends CachedModel abstract class to interact with Epsilon Validation Language (EVL).
 2. WebChecker.dt: this project creates the GUI for the plugin if run as Eclipse Application.
+3. WebChecker.test: this project tests the WebChecker plugin by using HTML and EVL as code.

 ## Code Explanation
 ### WebChecker